Meriveri/gitactiontest/readme.md

 ## Hints
-- Look at package.json to know how to test/build things
+- Look at package.json to know how to test/build things (scripts are ran with `npm run scriptname`)
 - Look up what is a Dockerfile